Planning a Culminating Project

 A student interested in completing a creative work must show evidence of creative ability before being approved for this option.
 Copies of this evidence must be shown to selected committee members.

 The creative work includes a written statement of artistic intent and such supporting materials as are applicable.
-Other than the form and style of the text, the binding must be accordance with the standard thesis requirements.

-The statement of artistic attempt may contain such information as a description of the work undertaken, the technique(s) involved in the work and related subject matter.
+The statement of artistic intent may contain such information as a description of the work undertaken, the technique(s) involved in the work and related subject matter.
 In certain areas of the fine arts, a student may be required to produce evidence of creative skill by submitting critical reviews, letters of recommendation, and/or demonstration(s).

 Plan B: Writing and Formatting a Starred Paper